ABOUT UNICEF DATA AND ANALYTICS

 The MICS programme is designed to collect statistically sound, internationally comparable data on more than 100 indicators used by countries to assess the situation of children and women in the areas of education, health, gender equality, rights and protection.
 It also provides data required to monitor progress towards national and international goals and commitments aimed at promoting the welfare of children.
 As part of the MICS global programme, UNICEF provides technical support and training through a series of regional workshops covering questionnaire content, sampling and survey implementation, data processing, data quality and analysis, report writing, data archiving and dissemination and further analysis.
-Under the fourth round of MICS, close to 700 UNICEF staff and experts from developing countries were trained worldwide.
+During the last two rounds of MICS, close to 1,400 UNICEF staff and experts from developing countries were trained worldwide.

-Multiple Indicator Cluster Surveys generate data on more than 20 indicators used to measure progress towards the Millennium Development Goals (MDGs), making the programme one of the largest single sources of data for MDG monitoring.
-The data generated in the fifth round of MICS (along with other nationally representative household surveys) will be critically important in the final assessment of the MDGs, which will be launched by the United Nations Secretary-General in September 2015.
+Multiple Indicator Cluster Surveys generated data on more than 20 indicators used to measure progress towards the Millennium Development Goals (MDGs), making the programme one of the largest single sources of data for MDG monitoring.
+The data generated in the fifth round of MICS (along with other nationally representative household surveys) was critically important in the final assessment of the MDGs, which was launched by the United Nations Secretary-General in September 2015.

-The MICS programme has pioneered the development and implementation of new measurement tools in areas such as early childhood development, female genital mutilation/cutting, child discipline, hand washing, post-natal health care and low birthweight.
+The MICS programme has pioneered the development and implementation of new measurement tools in areas such as early childhood development, female genital mutilation/cutting, child discipline, hand washing, post-natal health care, low birthweight, and rapid water quality testing.
 Many of these tools have also been adopted by other household survey programmes.

 UNICEF maintains a series of global databases for tracking the situation of children and women globally.
 The databases include only statistically sound and nationally representative data from household surveys and other sources.
 They are updated annually through a process that draws on a wealth of data maintained by UNICEF’s network of 140 country offices.